elz4/bridge-front-door/README.md

 AI Assisted Coding Solutions
 * Replit
 * Cursor

+Functional updates:
+* Integration with Google calendar for each scheduling in native language (a Conversational Agents Playbook may be helpful for this)

 Upgrades to translation/audio:
 * Consider experimentation with various Gemini models and human SME for quality